Consistency of $f(R)$ gravity models around solar polytropes: Introduction

-$f(R)$ modified gravity theories \cite{fR_intro,tsujikawa}, where the Einstein-Hilbert action is generalized as a function of the Ricci scalar, provide natural alternatives for dark energy that needs new physics to explain the accelerated expansion of the universe.
-In these models some subdominant terms in the action functional become essential in very large scales.
+Simplest class of these are the $f(R)$ gravity theories \cite{fR_intro,tsujikawa}, where the Einstein-Hilbert action is generalized with a function of the Ricci scalar only.
+These provide natural alternatives for dark energy that needs new physics to explain the accelerated expansion of the universe, atural in the sense that no new exotic fields need to be included on top of those already observed.
+However, many $f(R)$ functions seem to act equivalently to Brans-Dicke scalar fields.
+This makes possible to treat the model in different frameworks for consistency check.

-In the present paper, the $f(R)$ theories of modified gravity are studied. that include an action function with a suitable function of the Ricci scalar.
+In a successful gravity modification, subdominant terms in the action functional become essential at low curvature and hence accelerate the expansion of the universe.
 The observed large scale defects could then be explained by the deviation from Einstein-Hilbert gravity.
-However, Einstein-Hilbert gravity is well tested within solar system length scales and at low energies \cite{GRtests}.
-Therefore we, focus on models considered as alternatives for the concordance \lcdm model with GR like behaviour at solar system scale.
+However, Einstein-Hilbert gravity is well tested within solar system length scales \cite{GRtests}.
+Therefore, we focus on models considered as alternatives for the concordance \lcdm model with GR like behaviour at solar system scale.

-When the modification in the action functional is written using auxiliary scalar fields (as in quintessence and scalar-tensor teories \cite{quint,etg}), the new effects of gravity can be interpreted as scalar-field - matter interactions.
-Chameleon $f(R)$ models \cite{chameleon} allow the mass of the scalar field to vary according to the local matter density and give rise to non-linear self-interactions.
-With chameleon behaviour, correction to the Newtonian gravitational potential may be small in high curvature regimes (\eg near the sun) and the metric therefore close to Schwarzschild-de Sitter solution.
+When the modification in the action functional is written using auxiliary scalar fields (as in quintessence and scalar-tensor theories \cite{quint,etg}), the new effects of gravity can be interpreted as scalar-field - matter interactions.
+Chameleon $f(R)$ models \cite{chameleon} allow the mass of the scalar field to vary according to local matter density and give rise to non-linear self-interactions.
+With chameleon behaviour, correction to the Newtonian gravitational potential may be small in high curvature regimes (\eg near the sun) and the metric therefore close to Schwarzschild-de Sitter (SdS) solution \cite{MTW}.

+While the metric outside a spherically symmetric body in GR must be the Schwarzchild-de Sitter spacetime according to Birkhoff's theorem \cite{WEI}, this does not hold for a spherically symmetric matter distributions in non-trivial $f(R)$ theories.
+In these theories, the way spacetime outside the mass distribution depends on the solution inside is more complex \cite{MV,birk1}.